Raikia/seat-timerboard/README.md

 - `Current` and `Elapsed` timers are shown in separate dashboard views
 - The collapsible filter panel lets you narrow the list without leaving the page
 - Table sorting works on timer values rather than the formatted display text

+### Syncing Timers

+Open `Timerboard -> Sync` to configure remote SeAT peers.

+For each peer you can define:

+- the remote SeAT instance UUID and base URL
+- the API token used for authentication
+- which local tags should cause timers to be pushed outbound
+- which local access role inbound timers should use
+- whether deletes on this SeAT should also delete the remote copy

 ## Repository